 I don't know how they do it, but I am SOOOO glad that they do!

 As a special offer just for my readers, you can get 10% off of your order of Smart Cakes when you use the code "thismomsmenu" at check out!

 I know, I know, you've never seen a Lunchable like this in the store.
 But there should be, right?!?

 This is probably the easiest of my homemade Lunchables to make because the only cooking is boiling eggs.
-Along with the eggs, I added a cheese stick, jerky, and some veggies with ranch.
-I've linked below to some of my kid's favorite jerky brands.
 You simply toss everything into a container and you are ready to go!

-This one was a no brainer.
+This one was a no-brainer.
 There has to be a pizza Lunchable, right?!?
 For this Lunchable you will need: